slaclab/surf-tutorial/labs/02-AXI-stream_module/README.md

 ## Adding Custom code to the Combinatorial Process

-At this point of the lab, we will now replace the "Placeholder" parts of the code with the custom code.
-This addition is broken apart into three sections to help with teach out to use the SURF AXI stream frame:
+At this point in the lab, we will replace the "Placeholder" sections of the code with custom code.
+This addition is divided into three sections to facilitate learning how to use the SURF AXI stream framework:
 - Flow Control
 - Process the stream
 - Outputs